krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2017.01.17    - version 1.1 =
+* Tweak			- Only show available shipping countries (defined in WC settings) in PaysonCheckout country selector.
+* Tweak			- Change order status to Processing already from info received in thank you page.
+Helpful for stores where Payson server-to-server callbacks are being blocked.
+* Tweak			- Swedish translation update.

 = 2016.12.01	- version 1.0.1 =
 * Tweak			- Adds compatibility with Sequential Order Numbers and Sequential Order Numbers Pro.